Skip to main content

 If you agree you are responsible for some of the damage or cleaning, but not all of it, you can try to negotiate a smaller amount to pay.

-If you do not agree you are responsible for any of the damage or cleaning, Homes Victoria must review its decision to make a claim against you.
+If you don’t agree you are responsible for any of the damage or cleaning, Homes Victoria must review its decision to make a claim against you.

 After it has reviewed its decision, you will receive a letter saying whether or not the claim has been changed.
 If it has not been changed, Homes Victoria will continue to negotiate with you.

-If you still don’t agree you are responsible for any of the claim, or you don’t agree on the amount of the claim, Homes Victoria will need to apply to VCAT and prove why you should pay it.
-You can go to the VCAT hearing and dispute the claim.
-This page has more on disputing a claim at VCAT.
+If you still don’t agree you are responsible for any of the claim, or you don’t agree on the amount of the claim, Homes Victoria can apply to Rental Dispute Resolution Victoria (RDRV) to resolve the dispute.
+Find out more on this page about next steps if you do not agree you are responsible for costs.

 Here’s what you can do next